cscart/docs/en/user_guide/addons/warehouses/how_it_works.rst

    * *0*—the product is out of stock at this store or warehouse.

-   * *No value*—this store or warehouse doesn't deal with the product.
+   * *No value*—this store won't be displayed in the list on the product page.

    .. important::